ilkerol/dashymobile/README.md

 ### 🐛 Bug Fixes
 - Fixed a critical crash that would occur when tapping on an Item Group that had an empty `url` field.
+- Fixed padding to stop android navigation bar interference with buttons in the settings sections
+- Fixed some minor rendering bugs

 ---